TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/marketplace.md

 ### 2. [Custom Plugin Examples](https://github.com/TykTechnologies/custom-plugin-examples/tree/master)
 - **Description**: Index of examples for a range of plugin hooks (Pre, Post, Post-Auth and Response) developed using a variety of languages.
-- **Key Features Demonstrated**: Specific examples include invoking an AWS lambda, Inserting a new claim into a JWT, inject a signed JWT into authorization header, request header modification.
+- **Key Features Demonstrated**: Specific examples include invoking an AWS lambda, inserting a new claim into a JWT, inject a signed JWT into authorization header, request header modification.
 A range of examples are available including Python, Java, Ruby, Javascript, NodeJS and Go.

 ### 3. [Environment For Plugin Development](https://github.com/TykTechnologies/custom-go-plugin)
 - **Description**: Provides a docker-compose environment for developing your own custom plugins.